 Being an international student can be hard.
-The language is hard, the food is weird and english culture often doesn't make sense.
+The language is hard, the food is weird and British culture often doesn't make sense.
 Sometimes when you think you're on your own it can be extra hard.

 You should have a look at our guide for survival, aimed at helping international students cope with the pressure of being away from home.